vorburger/LearningKubernetes-CodeLabs/docs/install.md

     sudo chown -R $(id -un):$(id -gn $(id -un)) ~/.minikube/ alias k="minikube kubectl -- "

-### minikube on Fedora with rootless Podman
+### minikube on Fedora with Podman instead of KVM

-https://minikube.sigs.k8s.io/docs/drivers/podman/ does not appear to really work at least on Fedora 36 Workstation, this hangs and fails:
+https://minikube.sigs.k8s.io/docs/drivers/podman/ both rootless and as root does not appear to work :( as of 2022.1111.12 at least on Fedora 36 Workstation, e.g. this hangs and fails:

     minikube config set rootless true
-    minikube start --kubernetes-version=v1.25.3 --driver=podman --container-runtime=containerd
+    minikube start --kubernetes-version=v1.25.3 --profile=rootless-podman --driver=podman --container-runtime=containerd --listen-address=0.0.0.0

+similarly this also does not work:

+    minikube config set rootless false
+    minikube start --kubernetes-version=v1.25.3 --profile=root-podman --driver=podman --listen-address=0.0.0.0

 However on Fedora 36 Workstation, `minikube start` (above) should just automatically select [the kvm2 driver](https://minikube.sigs.k8s.io/docs/drivers/kvm2/), and work as-is out of the box.